Quick links on this page:

 I love to publish writers for the first time, so please get involved and see your work in print.

-Here are the challenges that are currently open for submissions:
+Here are the challenges that are currently open for submissions (listed in the order they were launched):

 This challenge's full name is: Mike’s Not-Entirely-Serious Wantonly-Rule-Breaking Adverb Writing Challenge